Unfortunately, if you have missed a loan repayment you may have a default on your credit report, resulting in bad credit.

-Can I get a Mortgage with a Satisfied Default on my Records?
+Can I get a Mortgage with a Satisfied Default?

 Unfortunately, as we have briefly discussed, the repayment of the debt does not clear the default on a credit file and therefore the duration of time that has passed since the default was recorded is more of a concern to potential lenders.